abrennec/sose20_cc2/readme.md

 ### Breakdown <!-- omit in toc -->

-* 20% - Participation in classroom dicussions and critiques / online sessions
+* 30% - Participation in group dicussions and critiques
-* 25% - Homework assignments
+* 70% - Homework assignments
-* 25% - Term projects + WIKI updates
-* 30% - Final project + documentation

 Team work (2 persons per team) and pair programming is encouraged.